Skip to content

 uv run pytest

-With these steps complete, you're now ready to import the pymdea.core and pymdea.plot modules and work with them!
+Once pymdea is installed, you're ready to import the pymdea.core and pymdea.plot modules and work with them!

-Import the pymdea modules as you would any other Python package.
+Import from the pymdea modules as you would any Python package.

 from pymdea.core import DeaEngine, DeaLoader